flowershow/demo/data rich documents/global-co2-emissions-analysis.md

 ---
 title: Global CO2 Emissions Analysis
+description: This analysis explores the trends in global CO2 emissions from 1751, examining the contributions from different fuel sources and other factors.
 authors:
   - jane
 date: 2023-11-30
 image: /assets/climate-change.jpeg
 ---

-## Introduction

-This analysis explores the trends in global CO2 emissions from 1751, examining the contributions from different fuel sources and other factors.

 ## Data Overview